Shark Finning and Fin Facts- Prepared by Shark Stewards, 2017

 Importance to Ocean Health

 As apex predators, large sharks like great white sharks play an important role at the top of the marine food chain.
+Removing these top predators creates an imbalance called a trophic cascade leading to less abundnace and declining ecosystem health.
 Without them, the entire food chain can be affected, negatively impacting the entire ecosystem, including fish humans love to eat.

 Large shark populations are plummeting due to overfishing and the shark fin trade.
 In general this group of fish is slow growing, late maturing, and produce few young compared to other fishes.
 These characteristics make them especially vulnerable to exploitation by humans.